Disney to move ‘Black Widow,’ one of the first big movies scheduled to reopen theaters in May, to Disney Plus

 Disney had continually postponed “Black Widow,” a high-profile title in its Marvel Cinematic Universe, from last May, and the film had been heralded as the kind of splashy release that could bring consumers back to theaters after more than a year of staying away due to lockdowns.
 But now Disney will hold off on theatrical exclusivity and put much of its hope in Disney Plus.

-Disney has previously released other movies to Disney Plus simultaneous to theaters, such as the family adventure “Raya and the Last Dragon," which is currently available for $30 on the service in addition to appearing in theaters.
+Disney has previously released other movies to Disney Plus simultaneous to theaters, such as the family adventure “Raya and the Last Dragon," which is available for $30 on the service in addition to appearing in theaters.

-Though it has been cast as a pandemic-era move, the “Black Widow” move could be seen as a test case for the company try to double down on its Disney Plus service, which has drawn 100 million subscribers since launching in late 2019.
-The company has already generated what it says are large numbers from two Marvel series, “WandaVision” and “The Falcon and The Winter Soldier,” on Disney Plus.
+Though it has been cast as a pandemic-era move, the “Black Widow” move could be seen as a test case for the company to try to double down on its Disney Plus service, which has drawn 100 million subscribers since launching in late 2019.
+The company has already generated what it says are large numbers from two Marvel series, “WandaVision” and “The Falcon and the Winter Soldier,” on Disney Plus.
 If “Black Widow” succeeds in it hybrid release, it could mark a new way for the company to release its films even after the pandemic ends.

 This is a developing story.
 Please check back for updates.